 Communicating with Your Students about Academic Integrity

-In addition to communicating to students about academic integrity in their class, faculty can communicate more broadly with students about the role of academic integrity at a university.
-There are several important resources that faculty can use to guide students:
+In addition to communicating to students about academic integrity in their class, instructors can communicate more broadly with students about the role of academic integrity at a university.
+There are several important resources that instructors can use to guide students:

 - One of the most useful resources is Penn State’s site for training students about academic integrity.
 Educators can create this as an assignment within their class by including the link in the course and then have students complete that training and upload the certificate as evidence of completion.
 A student who has already completed the training can just upload their certificate (or re-do it as a good review).

 - Where reasonable, tie discussions of academic integrity to Campus/College honor codes, Penn State Values, and professional codes of ethics.
 Learn more by watching minutes 2:00–5:42 of the Academic Integrity recorded webinar from August 10.

 The Penn State Academic Integrity Process

 You will be a lucky educator if you make it through your career without an academic integrity violation.
 Following good advice, maybe those will be few.
 Whether violations are common or rare, it’s important for instructors to understand and use the process appropriately.
 Here are a few key principles: